aryamanpandya99/AIFundamentals/P2GradientDescentCpp/README.md

 In this project I wrote linear regression using gradient descent from scratch in c++.

-To compile and run, us the Makefile provided.
+To compile and run, use the Makefile provided.